 ADHD is not a uniform condition and does not produce a uniform cognitive profile.
 The cognitive differences associated with ADHD are concentrated in specific domains rather than distributed evenly across all cognitive abilities.

 Executive function is the domain most consistently and substantially affected.
 Executive function encompasses the higher-order cognitive processes that regulate goal-directed behaviour โ€” working memory, inhibitory control, cognitive flexibility, planning and organisation, and the ability to initiate and sustain effort.
 These are the processes that underlie the ability to start tasks, maintain attention through unengaging work, suppress impulsive responses, and organise complex multi-step projects.
+Research on working memory and its connection to IQ consistently shows that working memory impairment is one of the strongest cognitive predictors of real-world difficulty in ADHD โ€” more so than full-scale IQ scores alone.

 Processing speed is moderately affected in many people with ADHD โ€” not because of any fundamental limitation in cognitive speed, but because attentional lapses interrupt the consistent rapid processing that timed tasks require.